FIWARE-Ops/staging/README.md

 # fiwaremarketplace
 FIWARE Marketplace Data

+1. Download the Approved Products as a CSV file.
-Copy over the Spreadsheet to `Untitled.txt`
+2. Copy over the CSV to `Untitled.txt`

-To generate files run:
+3. To generate files run:

 ```console
 npm start && npm run prettier
 ```
+4. Upload generated `pageData.js` for each category on fiware.org to WP Content > Marketplace > Category folder (e.g. powered-by-fiware)